ihengki17/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

     <img src="images/connectors.png" width=75% height=75%>
 </div>

-2. Select the **Additional configuration** to launch our own configuration.
+2. Select the **Additional configuration** to launch our own configuration (you could skip this step if it doesn't pop up on the screen).

 <div align="center" padding=25px>
     <img src="images/skip-tutorial-connector.png" width=75% height=75%>